+November 15 through December 24 is a period of fasting and reflective preparation.
 The focus is neither shopping nor decorating, but meditating on the awesome miracle of the Son of God taking on flesh and becoming one of us.
 This is why we call the holiday either the Nativity (to commemorate an historical event) or, the Incarnation (to recognize the spiritual significance of the Nativity).

 Each day of the forty days, we examine the scriptures of the Nativity.
 My hope is that we take this journey together in a prayerful and purposeful way.

 Why did God send His Son to be among us?
 To answer this question, we go back to the beginning.

 - In order to believe in God, one has to first believe that God created us; someone greater than us created us.
 Whether one interprets Genesis 1 as seven literal days or not (most Orthodox theologians affirm that the seven-day creation is an allegory), or whether one believes that God created everything, or that He created the first thing and a chain-reaction of evolutionary outgrowth was the result, the most important verses of Genesis 1 are the first three: